nexusriot/omegagrid-agent-go/DESIGN.md

 `proxy_buffering off` is critical for SSE: without it nginx buffers the response body and the browser receives no events until the connection closes.

+**`/mcp` is deliberately not proxied.** The frontend serves the browser UI;
+MCP clients connect to the gateway directly (`BACKEND_PORT`, published on `127.0.0.1:8000` by the compose file), which keeps the tool-calling surface off the port the UI is exposed on.

 ### 6.5 Local dev vs Docker difference